– Wayne County Children Services Board’s mission is to protect abused, neglected, and dependent children while strengthening families.

 – Children Services consistently receives clean State audits and seeks child support orders for youth in its care.

 – The agency partners with other community agencies to strengthen families and reduce the risk to children.

-Annually, the agency seeks to increase the public’s awareness of its services and the problems associated with child abuse and neglect through Child Abuse Prevention Month activities, which take place throughout the community each April.
+– Annually, Children Services raises awareness about its services and the issues of child abuse and neglect through Child Abuse Prevention Month activities held in April.